orbitrs/docs/core-concepts/README.md

 ## 📊 State Management

-Orbit provides several approaches to state management:
+Orbit provides several approaches to state management.
+For complete details and best practices, see the [State Management](./state-management.md) documentation.

 ### Component State